fidian/TheGuide/contents/equipment/emergency-kit/index.md

 3. Everyone should have their own bag.
 4. Use it and keep it up to date.

 Next, you should consider the following topics and pack accordingly.
 Remember to try to keep the size down, so consider things that can perform "double duty" and are useful in a broad range of scenarios.
+Don't depend on things that are tricky to use; if you need help, you want others to figure out the tools in your pack.

 First Aid